Jobs authorized biography so his kids can know him

 Jobs, in his trademark uniform of black mock-turtleneck and blue jeans, was deemed the heart and soul of a company that rivals Exxon Mobil as the most valuable in America.

-With an estimated net worth of $7 billion -- including a 7 percent stake in Walt Disney Co -- it was not known how Jobs' estate would be handled.
+With an estimated net worth of $7 billion (4 billion pound) -- including a 7 percent stake in Walt Disney Co -- it was not known how Jobs' estate would be handled.

 The entrepreneur had sometimes been criticized for not wielding his enormous influence and wealth for philanthropy like Warren Buffett and Bill Gates.
 His death revived speculation that some of his estate might be donated to cancer research groups or hospitals.